-There are full-time, part-time, voluntary and self-employment opportunities in delivering, leading or managing outdoor learning as well as in operations, hospitality, logistics, accounts, maintenance, etc.
+There are full-time, part-time, voluntary and self-employment opportunities for people of all ages.
+You can work delivering, leading or managing outdoor learning as well as in operations, hospitality, logistics, accounts, maintenance and grounds.

 What is working in outdoor learning like?

-Working in the outdoors to provide fun, developmental and often transformational experiences to children and adults can be a rewarding and deeply fulfilling.
+Developing skills and knowledge and provide exciting and often transformational experiences to children or adults can be rewarding and deeply fulfilling.
 You can turn a personal interest in an outdoor adventurous activity or appreciation of nature and the natural environment into something more than a hobby.

 What will you need to teach, instruct or lead outdoor learning?